etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 *Note: when I say "data object," I really just mean a plain ole' javascript object.*

-**Optional audience participation**: you can either use the <INSERT EXAMPLE LINK HERE> from the demo site, or... make your own!
-Either way, define this `Resume` data object in new file located at `data/src/resume.ts` in your project.
+You can define your own data object or use the dummy data from the demo site ([link](https://github.com/e-nichols/gatsby-typescript-resume/blob/master/src/data/resume.ts)).
+Either way, be sure to define this `Resume` data object in new file located at `data/src/resume.ts` in your project.

-## Create function components.
+## Create function components for each type

-- While it's helpful to think "top down" when breaking down types, I tend to do the opposite when it comes to actually creating the individual components.
-It's easy to go "bottom up" here, starting by defining the simplest functions and then composing them together until we reach out final `Resume` component.
+It can be useful to define tops in a "top down" manner, but I tend to think the opposite when it comes to actually implementing individual components.
+So, this section reads "bottom up", defining components for the simplest types first and composing them together until we arrive at the final `Resume` component.

-So the order of function definitions will be: `Entry`, `Section`, `Column`, `Resume`.

 ### Entry